swangarch/multilayer_perceptron/README.md

 $$\frac{\partial L}{\partial z} = \hat{y} - y$$

+If you're interested in the details, this [**article**](https://shivammehta25.github.io/posts/deriving-categorical-cross-entropy-and-softmax/) by Shivam Mehta explains in depth how this simplification was derived.
 This mathematical convenience makes backpropagation efficient for both regression and classification tasks.